abdrahmansoltan/Learning-Notes/Vue/2-router.md

 The history option when creating the router instance allows us to choose among different history modes.

-- It's used to track the browser history
+- It's used to determine how the browser is going to track the user history (what routes the user has been on)
 - **history-api**: it lets you interact with the **browseHistory** to change URL without refreshing the page

 ##### History Modes